-A proboscis in obstetric imaging usually refers to a rare anomaly where an anterior appendage like structure is seen projecting from about the midline fetal face / forehead.
+Proboscis is a rare congenital anomaly where an anterior appendage like structure is seen projecting from the midline fetal face/forehead.
 Depending on the exact location, this has further been classified into various sub types (e.g. inter-orbital proboscis).

 - trisomy 13

 - cyclopia: often below the level of the proboscis

 A proboscis is best seen on a longitudinal facial profile view as a snout like protrusion from the face/forehead.